sparklemotion/http-cookie/README.md

 `Mechanize::CookieJar` will fail in runtime error.

-On the other hand, there has been (and will ever be) no change in the cookies.txt format, so use it instead if compatibility is required.
+On the other hand, there has been (and will ever be) no change in the cookies.txt format, so use it instead if compatibility is significant.

 ## Contributing